Vector4-new/RobloxFDLauncherLinux/README.md

 Allows you to run Roblox clients and host servers on Linux.

 ### Current clients and servers:
+Status|Architecture
+-|-

-💩=Client isn't implemented to the launcher.
+💩|Client isn't implemented to the launcher.
 (Currently all clients are implemented.)
-❌=Doesn't work (Client is detected by the launcher but will more than likely not work)
+❌|Doesn't work (Client is detected by the launcher but will more than likely not work)

-🟡=Kinda works (Client will probably work but there might be issues such as lag and what not)
+🟡|Kinda works (Client will probably work but there might be issues such as lag and what not)

-✅=Works (Client is supposed to work flawlessly, at least it did while testing)
+✅|Works (Client is supposed to work flawlessly, at least it did while testing)

 * ✅ 2008M <needs mfc90 to function>
 * 🟡 2013L <untested>